SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 [Sumo Logic Terraform Provider](https://github.com/SumoLogic/sumologic-terraform-provider)

 Configure these parameters in `sumologic_fer.auto.tfvars`.
 There are a set of FER's for the SDP Apps.
-Each FER needs a `Scope` and a `Parse expression`.
-In most cases default values will suffice, you can edit the `scope` and `parse expression` as per your requirements if required.
+Each FER needs a `scope` and a `parse expression`.
+In most cases default values will suffice, if required you can edit the `scope` and `parse expression` as per your requirements.

 | Parameter |Description |
 | --- | --- |